-The Livermore Amador Valley Water Management Agency (LAVWMA) disposes of treated wastewater for DSRSD and the cities of Pleasanton and Livermore.
-The LAVWMA pipeline transports treated wastewater from the DSRSD and Livermore treatment plants 16 miles to San Lorenzo, where it is discharged into a dechlorination facility and then a deep water outfall in San Francisco Bay, both operated by East Bay Dischargers Authority (EBDA).
+The Livermore Amador Valley Water Management Agency (LAVWMA) disposes of cleaned wastewater ("effluent") for DSRSD and the cities of Pleasanton and Livermore.
+The LAVWMA pipeline transports effluent from the DSRSD and Livermore treatment plants 16 miles to San Lorenzo, where it is discharged into a dechlorination facility and then a deep water outfall in San Francisco Bay, both operated by East Bay Dischargers Authority (EBDA).

 In 2016, recycled water accounted for 24 percent of all water used by DSRSD customers.
 Nearly all of the recycled water—96 percent—was delivered through dedicated purple pipes to irrigate parks, school grounds, golf courses, and other large landscapes.
 (Recycled water pipes, valves, and sprinkler heads are always purple to distinguish them from potable water systems.)
 Tanker trucks hauling water to construction sites, a residential pickup program, and industrial uses at the treatment plant accounted for the rest of the 1.13 billion gallons produced in 2016.

 To improve the reliability of the Tri-Valley’s water supply, particularly in dry years, DSRSD and East Bay Municipal Utility District (EBMUD) created the San Ramon Valley Recycled Water Program.
-The partnership built the Jeffrey G. Hansen Water Recycling Plant, which produces more than one billion gallons a year of clean, safe, high-quality recycled water from treated effluent from the adjacent DSRSD wastewater treatment plant.
+The partnership built the Jeffrey G. Hansen Water Recycling Plant, which annually produces more than one billion gallons of clean, safe, high-quality recycled water from the clean effluent from the adjacent DSRSD wastewater treatment plant.
 The City of Pleasanton joined the partnership in 2014.
 Construction underway at the plant will expand production capacity by 70 percent to meet growing peak summertime demand for irrigation water.